leoduan/leoduan.github.io/index.md

 ## Some annoucements!

+* I'm running for the ISBA Treasurer position in the coming 2025 ISBA election.
+Please consider voting for me.
+"A vote for Leo is a vote for...Leo." (sry, I'm not a politician).

 * Lab openning: I'm looking to advise new doctoral students to work on optimization and diffusion models.
 If you are currently enrolled in UF graduate program & are interested in doing research with me, send an email to _li dot duan at ufl dot edu_.

 # Research Interests